 - Dimension: 17.52 x 18.31 x 14.76

-Instead of some universal low-quality motors, Makita has equipped the unit with a powerful induction motor which ensures extended durability.
+From our inspection, we found that Instead of some universal low-quality motors, Makita has equipped the unit with a powerful induction motor which ensures extended durability.
 This is simply a quality compressor.

 Despite being an oil-less unit, it outlasts many oil-lubricated compressors.
 As far as durability is concerned, we are happy to inform you that Makita MAC210Q lasts years after years.

 The 1 horsepower motor draws only 7 amps so there is almost no chance of a circuit breaker.
-A 2-gallon tank can store air at 135 PSI.
-It delivers 2 SCFM @ 90PSI and can run three roofing guns and three trim guns.

 Weighing 44 lbs and featuring a rubber mold handle, this unit ensures high portability.
 Some additional features like 65 seconds tank fill-up time, lightweight design, and heavy cover will give you some good experiences at the end of the day.